Please note that all information below can also be referred to at Insight Realty Group’s company website HERE.

 Please note that NOT ALL LANDLORDS ACCEPT COSIGNERS.

-3. Upon receipt of all necessary items your information will be processed accordingly based on Landlord’s requested criteria.
-Processing includes:
+Upon receipt of all necessary items your information will be processed accordingly based on the Landlord’s requirements.
+Processing may include one or more of the following:

 - Contacting current and prior Landlords as references.